Hyrachyus

 Hyrachyus (from Hyrax and ὗς "pig") is an extinct genus of perissodactyl mammal that lived in Eocene Europe, North America, and Asia.
 Its remains have also been found in Jamaica.
-It is closely related to Lophiodon.

 Description

 Spanning 1.5 meters in length, Hyrachyus was related to palaeotheres.
 Physically, it would have looked very similar to modern tapirs, although it probably lacked the tapir's characteristic proboscis.
 Its teeth, however, resembled those of a rhinoceros, supporting the idea of its relationship with that group.
 It is proposed by some that Hyrachyus (or a hyrachyid of similar form) served as a common ancestor for North American rhinoceratoids.